binbashar/le-tf-infra-aws/apps-devstg/us-east-1/k8s-kind/k8s-resources/README.md

 ## Requirements

 - Install [**Kind**](https://kind.sigs.k8s.io/docs/user/quick-start/#installing-with-a-package-manager)
-- Install [**kubectl**](https://kubernetes.io/docs/tasks/tools/#kubectl) (NOTE: kind does not require kubectl, but you will not be able to perform some of the examples in our docs without it.)
+- Install [**kubectl**](https://kubernetes.io/docs/tasks/tools/#kubectl) (NOTE: kind does not require kubectl, but you will not be able to interact easily with the cluster without it.)

 ## Instructions